-The Institute will monitor, on an ongoing basis until the completion of the research project, the compliance with the conditions mandated in an established management plan.
+The Institute will monitor, on an ongoing basis until the completion of the research project, the Investigator's compliance with the conditions mandated by the President in any established management plan.

 C. Subrecipients (Applicable to PHS-funded research only)

 The PHS rules require the Institute to take reasonable steps to ensure that subcontractors or subrecipients comply with the federal rules.
 Therefore, when the Institute carries out the PHS-funded research through a subrecipient, the Institute will incorporate, as part of a written agreement with the subrecipient, terms that 1) require the subrecipient to maintain a FCOI policy that complies with federal requirements and 2) establishes whether the Institute's or subrecipient's FCOI policy will apply to the subrecipient Investigators.